chipjarred/MacMenuBar/Examples/Sudoku/README.md

 *Note: This example app is a work in progress, but it's finished enough for the purposes of seeing MacMenuBar in use, so I decided not to wait to make it available.*

-This project is demonstrates how to use MacMenuBar to manage menus in a SwiftUI application, in this case, a sudoku game.
-Although I do promise that the puzzles it randomly produces are valid sudoku puzzles, I don't promise that they're especially well designed, considering that the main point was to demonstrate MacMenuBar in a real application.
+This project demonstrates how to use MacMenuBar to manage menus in a SwiftUI application, in this case, a sudoku game.
+Although I do promise that the puzzles it randomly produces are valid sudoku puzzles, I don't promise that they're especially well designed by sudoku standards, considering that the main point was to demonstrate MacMenuBar in a real application.
 That said, it is playable in ways that I think a user would expect, including keyboard navigation in the puzzle as well as mouse.

-The keyboard handling is another weak point in SwiftUI for Mac apps, to implement the keyboard navigation this project uses some Cocoa-based keyboard hacks that work well for a single window application, but wouldn't be appropriate for a multi-window, document-based app.
-Those hacks aren't needed for the menu handling, as MacMenuBar handles that part effectively.
+Although working with the menu bar is a weak point in SwiftUI for macOS, and MacMenuBar handles that effectively, it's not the only deficiency in SwiftUI on Mac.
+Keyboard handling is another.
+To implement keyboard navigation in the puzzle, this project uses some Cocoa-based hacks that work well for a single window application, but wouldn't be appropriate for a multi-window, document-based app.
+Those hacks are just for navigation in the views though.
+MacMenuBar does an effective job handling the menus, including key equivalents.

 This project uses: